Jurgenvilla/moons-sim/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will get you a copy of the simulator up and running on your local machine.

 ### Prerequisites